3.4 Career guidance and counselling

 - Guidance at the Danish universities – completion and career guidance: The universities offer students at bachelor and master level guidance about their current programme, about access requirements for master and PhD programmes, and about subsequent employment opportunities.
 Each university is free to decide how and by whom this guidance is offered.
 In general, completion guidance and career guidance is divided between different bodies.

-Guidance outside the education system
+Selected national career guidance and councelling objectives outside the education system

 The Municipal Youth Guidance Units (kommunal ungeindsats) must establish a coherent cross-sectoral measure for all young people under 25 years.
 The measure coordinates education, employment, and social initiatives.
 The measure includes guidance.